tonytran0114/Project-1-Movie-Analysis/README.md

-# Project 1 Movie Analysis
+# Tony Tran - Data Analysis Portfolio
 This project aims to analyze explanatory data and data presentation on Python